anton-k/mig/docs/src/05-plugin.md

 > if `f` is `ToPlugin` then `(PathInfo -> ToPlugin f)` is `ToPlugin`

-so we can create a plugin function:
+So we can create a plugin function:

 ```haskell
 logRoutes :: Plugin IO